-Families offered enrollment will be provided a registration packet with instructions for registering.
-Families must complete and return the registration packet by the published deadline in order to secure enrollment.
+Students offered enrollment will be sent a registration packet, via email or text, with instructions for completing the registration process.
+Legal guardians must complete and return the registration packet by the published deadline to secure their child's enrollment.
 If an enrollment offer is declined or if you do not complete the registration packet by the established deadline, your child's seat will be offered to the next potential applicant or student on the waiting list.
+Families that receive an offer to attend IDEA must accept or decline their offer within 14 days of issuance.
+After 14 days, the offer will be rescinded and the space will be assigned to the next family on the waiting list.